Quch Tappeh

-Quch Tappeh (قوچ تپه, also Romanized as Qūch Tappeh; also known as Qūsh Tappeh) is a village in Chaharduli Rural District, in the Central District of Asadabad County, Hamadan Province, Iran.
-At the 2006 census, its population was 411, in 82 families.
+Quch Tappeh (قوچ تپه) (Note: Also romanized as Qūch Tappeh; also known as Qūsh Tappeh) is a village in Chaharduli Rural District of the Central District in Asadabad County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 411 in 82 households.
+The following census in 2011 counted 387 people in 101 households.
+The 2016 census measured the population of the village as 383 people in 107 households.